wejs/we/README.md

 # WE [![Build Status](https://travis-ci.org/wejs/we.png?branch=master)](https://travis-ci.org/wejs/we) [![Dependency Status](https://david-dm.org/wejs/we.png?theme=shields.io)](https://david-dm.org/wejs/we) [![devDependency Status](https://david-dm.org/wejs/we/dev-status.png?theme=shields.io)](https://david-dm.org/wejs/we#info=devDependencies)
 #### A system for create Social Networks  written with [Sails.js](http://sailsjs.org).

+#Changing to Ember.js with a lot of good and automatic features like client side automatic router and model generation ...

 Status - in development, not working for production

 Have a question or found a fix?
 Please read a [Contribute guide](https://github.com/wejs/we/blob/master/CONTRIBUTING.md) and open a [issue](https://github.com/wejs/we/issues) and/or submit a pull request. <br>